United States debt ceiling: Donald Trump's first term

-The debt ceiling was subject to less partisan controversy during the Trump presidency, when the administration and its supporters prioritized tax cuts over a balanced budget.
-The ceiling was suspended three times: from September 30, 2017, to December 8, 2017, later extended to March 1, 2019, and from August 2, 2019, to July 31, 2021.
+When Donald Trump was President, the debt ceiling was subject to less partisan controversy.
+The administration and the Republicans who controlled the House and the Senate prioritized tax cuts over a balanced budget.

+The ceiling was suspended three times: from September 30, 2017, to December 8, 2017; from December 8, 2017 to March 1, 2019; and, after concerns were raised from Treasury in July 2019 of an unexpected shortfall due to reduced tax receipts under Trump's tax legislation, from August 2, 2019 to July 31, 2021.